DataDog/documentation/content/en/synthetics/guide/create-api-test-with-API.md

 To create API tests with the API, see the [JSON configuration examples](#json-configuration).
 To create a HTTP test with the Python client, see the [Python client example](#python-client).

-For more information, see [Create an API test][1] in the API Documentation.
+For more information, see [Create an API test][1] in the API documentation.

 ## JSON configuration